 Our instructor, Kamil, will work with every student to hone every scene to its best.
 You will leave the workshop with a living, breathing scene and the skills to create future compelling performances.

 - Identifying and using beats in a scene

 - Rehearsing and performing scenes

-Kamil Haque is the founder & CEO of the Haque Centre of Acting & Creativity.
+Kamil Haque is the founder and Artistic Director of Haque Centre of Acting & Creativity.
 After 8 years working & coaching in LA Kamil returned to Singapore in 2013 to establish HCAC.
-He graduated top of his class from the American Music & Drama Academy with a BA Hons in Acting & became the first ever Singaporean as well as the only Asian to be given the privilege to train & coach at the Lee Strasberg Theatre & Film Institute.
+He graduated top of his class from the American Musical & Dramatic Academy with a BA(Hons) in Acting.
+He is also the first and only Asian to be given the privilege to train and then coach at the Lee Strasberg Theatre & Film Institute.
 Kamil has also been a working observer at the world-renowned The Actor’s Studio, Head Acting Instructor at East West Players and Global Internship Director at the Company of Angels.
 To date, Kamil has coached over 1000 students, many of which have appeared on stage as well as in film, television shows & national commercials around the world.
 Please also see this link.

 - Acquiring the ability to improvise to understand a scene and build a strong inner life.